Dominated Actions in Imperfect-Information Games: Extensive-form games

 \section{Extensive-form games}

-While the strategic form can be used to model simultaneous actions, another representation, called the \emph{extensive form}, is generally preferred when modeling settings that have sequential moves.
-The extensive form can also model simultaneous actions, as well as chance events and imperfect information (i.e., situations where some information is available to only some of the agents and not to others).
+While the normal form can be used to model simultaneous moves, another representation, called the \emph{extensive form}, is generally preferred when modeling settings that have sequential moves.
+The extensive form can also model simultaneous moves, as well as chance events and imperfect information (i.e., situations where some information is available to only some of the agents and not to others).
 Extensive-form games consist primarily of a game tree; each non-terminal node has an associated player (possibly \emph{chance}) that makes the decision at that node, and each terminal node has associated utilities for the players.
 Additionally, game states are partitioned into \emph{information sets}, where the player whose turn it is to move cannot distinguish among the states in the same information set.
 Therefore, in any given information set, a player must choose actions with the same distribution at each state contained in the information set.
 If no player forgets information that they previously knew, we say that the game has \emph{perfect recall}.
-A (behavioral) \emph{strategy} for player $i,$ $\sigma_i \in \Sigma_i,$ is a function that assigns a probability distribution over all actions at each information set belonging to $i$.
+A game has \emph{publicly observable actions} if, for every player, no information set contains nodes reached by different actions of another player.\footnote{This assumption still allows private information and unobserved chance outcomes.
+It holds, for example, in poker and in many signaling and bargaining games with publicly observed actions, as well as open-bid auctions and security games with observable strategic actions.} A (behavioral) \emph{strategy} for player $i,$ $\sigma_i \in \Sigma_i,$ is a function that assigns a probability distribution over all actions at each information set belonging to $i$.
+In theory, every extensive-form game can be converted to an equivalent normal-form game; however, there is an exponential blowup in the size of the game representation, and therefore such a conversion is undesirable.
+Instead, algorithms have been developed that operate on the extensive form representation directly.
+It turns out that the complexity of computing equilibria in extensive-form games is similar to that of normal-form games; a Nash equilibrium can be computed in polynomial time in two-player zero-sum games (with perfect recall)~\cite{Koller94:Fast}, while the problem is hard for two-player general-sum and multiplayer games.